Sacral Stress Fracture

 These treatments may be done to reduce healing time by stimulating bone growth:

-• Electrical stimulation—Electrical and magnetic impulses stimulate enzymes to increase bone cell formation
+• Electrical stimulation—Electrical and magnetic impulses are used to stimulate enzymes to increase bone cell formation

 • Extracorporeal shock wave therapy—High-energy shock waves are passed through body tissues to stimulate growth factors to increase bone cell formation

-• Vertebroplasty—Small amounts of bone cement are injected into fracture lines.
-This is not done often.
+• Vertebroplasty—Small amounts of bone cement are injected into fracture lines (not common)

 Surgery